-Dr. Shire is an Assistant Professor in Early Intervention and Early Childhood Special Education and the EI/ECSE program director.
-She currently teaches Autism in EI and Curriculum in EC/EI.
-Dr. Shire's research interests include the development and deployment of assessment and early intervention tools for children with autism spectrum disorder and other neurodevelopmental disorders.
+Dr. Shire is an associate professor in Early Intervention and Early Childhood Special Education and the EI/ECSE program director.
+She currently teaches Autism and EI as well as Curriculum in ECE/EI.
+Dr. Shire's research interests include the development and deployment of assessment and early intervention tools for children with autism and other neurodevelopmental disorders.
 Her work has focused on working closely with community partners to bring naturalistic developmental behavioral interventions to under-served and under resourced communities in North America and abroad.
-Dr. Shire is happy to bring students into her research focusing on developing community capacity to support children's learning including their social engagement, regulation, and communication skills.
+Dr. Shire is happy to bring students into her research focusing on developing community capacity to support children's learning including their social engagement, regulation, play, and communication skills.